Skip to Content

 Finishing Up

 Getting a used ATV will also help you discover what you like and don’t like.
-If you buy brand new, and want to sell in a couple months, you could be out over 1000 dollars.
-If you buy used on the other hand, you could sell a couple months later maybe even for what you paid for it, depending on what kind of deal you got.
+If you buy brand new and want to sell in a couple of months, you could be out over 1000 dollars.
+If you buy used on the other hand, you could sell it a couple of months later maybe even for what you paid for it, depending on what kind of deal you got.

 Sharing is caring!